magszymanski/business-ar/web/site/content/en-CA/missing-id.md

-Sorry, you do not have permission to view this content.
-Please use the email link provided for access.
+Looks like you don't have permission to view this content.
+Please try again using the link emailed to you.

-If you believe this to be an error, please try again or contact support for assistance at /* contact details here */.
+If this is an error, please contact BC Registries for support. <br>
+#
+**BC Registries and Online Services** <br>
+Toll Free: 1-877-526-1526<br>
+Victoria Office: 250-387-7848<br>
+Email: BCRegistries@gov.bc.ca<br>